-Virginia turned a patient look on the little girl lying between them.
+Turning a patient look on the little girl lying between them, she softened her tone and tried to smile.
 “I know sweetie, nightmares can seem very real.
 Please close your eyes, while I talk to your Daddy.”

-“No more buts, Meaghan; please close your eyes and try to go to sleep, it's late.”
+“No more buts, Meaghan.
+Please close your eyes and try to go to sleep, it's late.”
 The softness in her tone was beginning to fade.
-She turned an angry gaze back onto her husband; he was staring hard at the closed bedroom door.
-His behavior would have been concerning, had she been less angry.
+She turned an angry gaze back onto her husband.
+He was staring hard at the closed bedroom door.
+Had she been less angry, his behavior would have been concerning.
 “Bob!”

-Shaking her head, she said, “Maybe we should just turn off the lights and…”
+Shaking her head, she did her best to keep her tone neutral and her voice low.
+“Maybe we should just turn off the lights and—”